 Ha'amana | to empower

 Huraiti Mana is a Polynesian Dance Troupe based in Seattle, Washington and lead by Ha'api'i Kalei'okalani.
 Huraiti Mana is dedicated to creating a welcoming community infused with laughter, shared stories, and passionate work.
 We perpetuate deeply rooted values of cultural pride, family, and love through lessons in hula and Ori Tahiti.
 Culture is about encouragement and empowerment, and that is what we hope to share with you at Huraiti Mana.
 "Ei aha roa to 'oe hiro'a.
 Ia mo'e i e to nuna'a."
 May you always keep with you, the consciousness and dream of your origin.

 Ha'aputu | to gather

 Culture is more than the performance of song and dance.
 It is about the relationships you build leading up to that moment.
 It's about how we as people interact.
 How we teach each other, how we listen to each other, and how we learn from each other.
-Following in the practices of exchange and reciprocation from our indigenous peoples, we welcome all dancers at any experience level and provide a safe place for students to learn various dance forms.
+Following in the practices of exchange and reciprocation of our indigenous cultures, we welcome all dancers at any experience level and provide a safe place for students to learn various dance forms.
 Huraiti Mana also strives to develop relationships with nonprofits and organizations dedicated to showcasing, featuring, and supporting our Pacific Islander, Asian-American, and various communities of color.
 We strive to provide performance opportunities by developing relationships with individuals and organizations throughout Washington whose values we share.

 Ha'api'i | to teach, to learn